amason445/bond_default_aggregation/README.md

 - Portfolio weights by rating accurate reflect the underlying investment portfolio

 ## Input Parameters
 The below table is arbitrarily defined and used to define the structure of the portfolio.
-It is defined in the code as a dictionary.
+It is defined and brought into the module as a dictionary.
 | Credit Rating | Weight | Default Rate |
 |---------------|--------|--------------|
 | AAA           | 0.40   | 0.025        |